MicrosoftDocs/win32/desktop-src/NAP/inapsystemhealthvalidationrequest-getmachinename-method.md

 ---
 title: INapSystemHealthValidationRequest GetMachineName method
 description: Is used by System Health Validators (SHVs) to retrieve the machine name of the NAP client.
-The SHV then logs this information. ms.assetid: '2ea6a65d-1579-4a05-b5bc-aebf6421e46a'
+The SHV then logs this information. ms.assetid: 2ea6a65d-1579-4a05-b5bc-aebf6421e46a
+keywords:
+- GetMachineName method NAP
-keywords: ["GetMachineName method NAP", "GetMachineName method NAP , INapSystemHealthValidationRequest interface", "INapSystemHealthValidationRequest interface NAP , GetMachineName method"]
+- GetMachineName method NAP , INapSystemHealthValidationRequest interface
+- INapSystemHealthValidationRequest interface NAP , GetMachineName method
 topic_type:
 - apiref
 api_name: